syakirharis25/rust/README.md

 A concept of regex by using Atom text editor, can refer to the explanation by **Corey Schafer** YouTube channel by the title **_Regular Expressions (Regex) Tutorial: How to Match Any Pattern of Text_** : https://www.youtube.com/watch?v=sa-TUpSx1JA&t=11s

+<a name="atom"></a>
+## GitHub Atom
+Atom is a free and open-source text and source code editor for macOS, Linux, and Microsoft Windows with support for plug-ins written in Node.js, and embedded Git Control, developed by GitHub.
+Atom is a desktop application built using web technologies.
+Most of the extending packages have free software licenses and are community-built and maintained.
+Atom is based on Electron (formerly known as Atom Shell), a framework that enables cross-platform desktop applications using Chromium and Node.js.
+It is written in CoffeeScript and Less.

+Official website of GitHub atom : https://atom.io

+If you want to close all the tabs in Atom, press [Ctrl] + [K], then [Ctrl] + [W] on your keyboard.

 <a name="github"></a>
 ## GitHub formatting